gonzalo-munillag/Cloud_Development_Portfolio/Capstone_Project/README.md

 Once you hit submit, the app will print out the list of dates and todos

 6.
-To input more data, press the "back" button of your browser
+To input more data, press the "back" button of your browser AND refresh the page

+I know, very clanky :D but the purpose of this project is to advance the knowledge of docker and kubernetes

 ## To run the app locally with **docker**:

 First you need to start the docker daemon.
+The Dockerfile is already in place

 run in the terminal in the directory where docker-compose.yaml is: